RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

 Larger clusters are more likely to experience increased latency with Private Service Connect versus VPC peering.
     {{</note>}}

-## Set up Private Service Connect
+## Set up Private Service Connect {#setup-psc}

+To set up Private Service Connect, you need to:

-1. Configure Private Service Connect in the Redis Cloud admin console.
+1. [Configure Private Service Connect](#configure-psc) in the Redis Cloud admin console.

-1. Create Private Service Connect endpoints in the application VPC.
+1. [Create Private Service Connect endpoints](#create-endpoints) in the application VPC.

-1. From the Redis Cloud admin console, review and accept the Private Service Connect request.
+1. From the Redis Cloud admin console, review and [accept the Private Service Connect endpoint connection](#accept-psc).

-### Configure PSC
+### Configure PSC {#configure-psc}

+First, configure Private Service Connect in Redis Cloud:

 1. Select **Subscriptions** from the Redis Cloud [admin console](https://app.redislabs.com/) menu and then select your subscription from the list.